 If you believe you need your vehicle repaired right away, talk with your North Dakota personal injury attorney as soon as possible.
 If your car cannot be immediately returned to you, your attorney may be able to help arrange other transportation alternatives for you so you can continue on with your personal and professional business.

-If you or a loved one have been injured in a car wreck in North Dakota or Minnesota, you should call O’Keeffe O’Brien Lyson Foss as soon as possible.
+If you or a loved one have been injured in a car wreck in North Dakota or Minnesota, you should call O’Keeffe O’Brien Lyson Attorneys as soon as possible.
 Attorneys Timothy O’Keeffe, Tatum O’Brien and Sara Monson will work closely with you to help you begin to put your life back together.
 Complete our firm’s online contact form to learn more about how we can help you and your family during this difficult time, or call 701-235-8000 or 877-235-8002.